 4. Always provide the printer with every component of your artwork - fonts, images, specific colors.
+Providing the original file with all the layers(Photoshop, Illustrator...)is the best option, if possible.
 This will keep problems to a minimum because if something happens, your project isn't held up because the printer needs to get in touch with you.
 Most of the time, the problem can be solved if all components have been provided.
-If you are working on a PC and the company uses Macintosh(or Mac to PC), your fonts may not be compatible so they will need to be converted to outlines or artwork.

-5. Printing is always done in CMYK (this stands for the 4 colors used to create all printed colors).
-Before you save the file for the printer, or flatten any layers you are working with, convert your document to CMYK because colors do change from RGB(screen colors) to CMYK.
-This way you won't be surprised by darker colors that you weren't excepting.
+5. Printing is always done in CMYK (this stands for the 4 colors used to create all printed colors.)
+Before you save the file for the printer, convert your document to CMYK because colors do change from RGB(screen colors) to CMYK.
+This way you won't be surprised by darker colors that you weren't expecting.
 TIP: Always save your document with all the layers and then save a seperate file with it flattened - just in case changes need to be made.

 6. If providing only a press ready .PDF, save it as a "Press Quality" file or higher.
 Quality of the final printed product cannot be guaranteed if the artwork was created by someone who is not a graphic design professional.
 Please follow all instructions above and provide all original files along with the print ready .PDF to ensure high quality of the final printed product.

 7. When in doubt about any part of the creative process - CONTACT THE ART DEPARTMENT OF THE PRINTER OR DESIGN AGENCY TO MAKE SURE YOU ARE DOING EVERYTHING CORRECTLY.
 This will cut down on the cost of your project by eliminating costly errors that will need to be corrected.
 If we are printing this for you, click here to contact our art department.